mdibaiee/serverman/README.md

 How does serverman simulate the server's environment and execute the script on the local machine?

-Magic! no but really, there are a few steps to getting this done:
+Magic! :crystal_ball: no but really, there are a few steps to getting this done:

 1. Mount the server filesystem on the local machine using SSHFs, **with sudo access**
   * to have sudo access while using SSHFs, and thus being able to modify system configuration files (/etc), you have to pass this option to sshfs: `-o sftp_server=sudo /usr/lib/openssh/sftp-server` or `/usr/lib/ssh/sftp-server` for Debian and Archlinux respectively